Home-course advantage helps Nanaimo runners win Cedar 12K - BC Local News

-The Bastion Run Club’s signature race was a competitive one this morning.
+The Bastion Run Club’s signature race was a competitive one this past weekend.

-The Cedar 12K, part of the Vancouver Island Race Series, drew nearly 400 participants to town.
+The Cedar 12K, part of the Vancouver Island Race Series, drew nearly 400 participants to town Sunday.

 Jonathan Behnke and Melissa Ross were the winners, with Behnke finishing in 40 minutes, six seconds to hit the tape 15 seconds ahead of runner-up Mark Crydeman of Campbell River.
 Sean Chester of Victoria was third in 41:47.